umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 Use the information below to learn about any potential breaking changes and common pitfalls when upgrading your Umbraco CMS project.

-If any specific steps are involved with upgrading to a specific version they will be listed below.
+If any specific steps are involved with upgrading to a specific version, they will be listed below.

 Use the [general upgrade guide](../) to complete the upgrade of your project.